 Understanding Love Languages

-Another approach to family therapy that I frequently use and find helpful is the concept of the “5 Love Languages”.
-(Find a link to more information about this on my “Resources” page.)
+Another approach to family therapy that we frequently use and find helpful is the concept of the “5 Love Languages”.
+(Find a link to more information about this on our “Resources” page.)
 This approach to relationships, communication, and needs has been popular since the 1990s and can often be a helpful way to view why some people feel like they are putting a lot of work into a relationship without getting much back.
-I also use this approach frequently in couples counseling.
+We also use this approach frequently in couples counseling.

 The central concept here is that, although you may say to a loved one a million times a day “I love you”, “You are so smart”, “You look extra handsome today”, this may not be truly heard by the other if they speak a different “language” of love.
 Gary Chapman first outlined in his book, “The Five Love Languages: How to Express Heartfelt Commitment to your Mate” (although they later published the “5 Love Languages” for kids and families), that people speak 5 different languages of love – Words of Affirmation, Quality Time, Gifts, Acts of Service, and Physical Touch (that isn’t necessarily sexual).